luc-github/ESP3D-WEBUI/README.md

 # customized ESP3D-BOXUI (WEBUI)
 This is a customized Version of the WebUi from the ESP3D Project from Luc.
-I have changed the Design for a better optic and added a note-function called "Safe-Memo".
+I have changed the Menu and Design for a better optic and added a note-function called "Safe-Memo" and Printprogress function.
 This Note Function works with localStorage, that means it works only on one PC and lose the data if some other device is used.
 That's because the localStorage is written on every device.
 So keep it in mind - Your data are not lost, you must go to the device where you have added the Note in SafeMemo-Tab.
+The Printprogress works with the Gcode M27 Command.
+With Marlin Firmware it works really nice, but i don't know how other Firmwares will handle it.

 [Latest stable release ![Release Version](https://img.shields.io/github/v/release/luc-github/ESP3D-WEBUI?color=green&include_prereleases&style=plastic) ![Release Date](https://img.shields.io/github/release-date/luc-github/ESP3D-WEBUI.svg?style=plastic)](https://github.com/luc-github/ESP3D-WEBUI/releases/latest/) ![Travis (.org) branch](https://img.shields.io/travis/luc-github/ESP3D-WEBUI/2.1?style=plastic)